Diptonil/raging-coffee/annotations/README.md

 - `getAnnotation()` is the method used to get the data of the invoking object (may be `Class` or `Method`).
 We use the `toString()` on the `Annotation` object to get the data as a String finally.
 However, if we use a known annotation, we can refer to the data simply by using `invokingAnnotationObject.memberMethod()` for as many number of methods it has.
 - The form of `getMethod()` gets somewhat warped with certain unconventional and unencountered elements such as `datatype.'class'` which is a form that is not too often encountered in mainstream programming.
 Those are basically the `Class` objects of the respective datatypes.
 This is dealt more comprehensively under Generics.
 - The programs below prove the case that the use of `Annotation` class is much more convenient than the annotation reference.
+- A major application of Reflection technique is Checker Class.

 ## Default Values in Annotations